Bound for Glory (2024)

 The 2024 Bound for Glory was a professional wrestling pay-per-view (PPV) event produced by Total Nonstop Action Wrestling (TNA).
 It took place on October 26, 2024, at Wayne State Fieldhouse in Detroit, Michigan.
 It was the 20th event under the Bound for Glory chronology.
 Wrestlers from WWE's NXT brand and Mexico's Lucha Libre AAA Worldwide (AAA) promotion appeared on the show due to TNA having partnerships with the respective entities.

 Ten matches were contested at the event, including two on the pre-show.
 In the main event, The Hardys (Matt Hardy and Jeff Hardy) defeated previous champion The System (Brian Myers and Eddie Edwards) and ABC (Ace Austin and Chris Bey) in a three-way Full Metal Mayhem match to win the TNA World Tag Team Championship.
 In other prominent matches, Nic Nemeth defeated Joe Hendry to retain the TNA World Championship and Masha Slamovich defeated Jordynne Grace to win the TNA Knockouts World Championship.

 Production

 Background

-Bound for Glory is a professional wrestling pay-per-view (PPV) event produced by Impact Wrestling.
+Bound for Glory is a professional wrestling pay-per-view (PPV) event produced by Total Nonstop Action Wrestling.
 The event was created in 2005 to serve as the company's flagship PPV event, similar to WWE's WrestleMania, in which wrestlers competed in various professional wrestling match types in what was the culmination of many feuds and storylines that occurred during the calendar year.
 On the August 8, 2024 episode of TNA Impact!, it was announced that TNA would hold their 2024 Bound for Glory pay-per-view event at Wayne State Fieldhouse on October 26, 2024, in Detroit, Michigan.